 Richard Ahrens -- Founder Trendline Dynamics

 After 1987's "Black Monday" Richard stayed away from the market for a couple of years.
 But then he started seriously studying the financial markets in 1989.
-He did a lot of self-directed research, subscribing to numerous publications and reading dozens of books.
+He did a lot of self-directed research, subscribing to numerous publications and reading dozens and dozens of books.

 In 1990 he decided to write his own market analysis software.
 A lot of his colleagues thought he was wasting his time since so much software was available at reasonable prices.
 But he said that if he was going to really understand how the tools worked and what the indicators were saying, he needed to dig into them with both hands.